Student Health Information and Forms

 Authorization for Medications – If your child needs to take medication during school, this form needs to be completed.
 All medications are kept in the main office and are administered by staff that has completed some medication training.
 Medications must be sent in an original container with the name of the medication, dosage and timing of medicine and students name clearly marked.
 If medications are on a as needed basis, we will send a form home with your child if the medicine was given for medicines such as Tylenol or Ibuprofen.
 However, if you are requesting that a medication be given at specific times, we will not send home a form but will contact you if your child did not receive it or is refusing the medication.
 Cough drops may be kept in the classroom if you child’s teacher wishes.
 Please talk to them about their preferences.
 If medications will be sent home at the end of the school year with your student unless you contact the school requesting something different.

-Request to Provide Tylenol & Ibuprofen Medication During School Hours – This is the form to complete for students to receive Tylenol or Ibuprofen from the school supply.
+Request to Provide Tylenol, Ibuprofen Medication, Antibiotic Cream & Cough Drops During School Hours – This is the form to complete for students to receive Tylenol, Ibuprofen, Antibiotic Cream, and Cough drops from the school supply.
 We will still attempt to contact you prior to your student receiving a dose.

 Food Allergy Action Plan